As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

 That warranty would drop to 3 months if you purchased your Shield as a refurbished product.

-So, if your Shield is on the fritz for reasons outside of your control, get in touch with NVIDIA’s Customer Care Department.
+So, if your Shield is on the fritz for reasons outside your control, contact NVIDIA’s Customer Care Department

-You will work with an NVIDIA representative who will likely go through the same troubleshooting techniques you’ve tried, then develop a plan for repair or replacement.
+You will work with an NVIDIA representative who will likely go through the same troubleshooting steps you’ve tried, then develop a plan for repair or replacement.

 Remember, it is always good advice to hold on to your receipt or e-mail that contains the proof of purchase and your purchase date.
 If you are replacing your Shield due to a defect, you must prove that the device remains under warranty.